-At the request of law enforcement, the College may agree to defer its fact gathering until after the initial stages of a criminal investigation.
+At the request of law enforcement, the College may agree to temporarily defer its fact gathering until after the initial stages of a criminal investigation.
 The College will nevertheless communicate with the parties regarding rights, procedural options and the implementation of supportive measures outlined in this policy to assure safety and well-being.
-The College will promptly resume its fact gathering as soon as law enforcement has completed its initial investigation.